USS Shiloh (CG-67): 2010s

 In June 2017, a gas turbine systems technician named Peter Mims thought to have been lost at sea was found after seven days hiding in the engine room.
 Following the Mims incident, several sailors contacted the Navy Times about severe morale problems on the ship to which they attributed the Mims incident.
 The Navy Times requested "command climate surveys" through a Freedom of Information Act request.

 These surveys, completed voluntarily by sailors on the ship, reported extensive morale problems universally blamed on the CO, Captain Adam M. Aycock.
 Among the complaints were widespread depression and suicidal tendencies, a dysfunctional ship that sailors felt was ill-prepared for combat, an overworked and deeply stressed crew, and a constant worry of extreme punishment for minor infractions.
 Sailors were dismayed that despite a significant number of the ship's crew filing severely critical complaints of Aycock's leadership in the command climate surveys, the only action taken by the Navy was to counsel him.
 Capt.
 Aycock was relieved of command after completing his full 26-month tour.

 2020s

 In 2020, a US Navy budget plan proposed putting Shiloh, as well as her sisters USS Monterey, USS Port Royal, and USS Vella Gulf, on a path to early decommissioning, as they had not been modernized.

 In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2024.

+In the US Navy's 2024 proposed budget, presented in 2023, Shiloh was proposed for retirement.
+Navy Undersecretary Erik Raven stated that this was due to the ship's "material condition, life remaining, cost, ... time to upgrade ... and the warfighting value."

+In September 2023, USS Shiloh departs Yokosuka, Japan after 17 years of forward-deployed service.
+She will be homeported in Pearl Harbor, Hawaii.
+Shiloh is projected to be inactivated during FY2026.